-A delicious hot cacao drink?
+Are you craving a rich hot cacao drink?
 Follow this easy recipe to make hot chocolate at home using pure chocolate powder.
-Raw cacao powder or paste, your milk of choice, maple syrup, vanilla, and cinnamon is all you need to whip up this tasty, comforting hot drink.
-Ceremonial grade cacao method included.
+Raw cacao powder or paste, your milk of choice, maple syrup, vanilla, and cinnamon is all you need to whip up this tasty, comforting rich hot cocoa.

 What’s the difference between cacao and cocoa?

-Cacao (pronounced “ka·kau”) derives from the Theobroma cacao tree.
+Cacao beans (pronounced “ka·kau”) derive from the Theobroma cacao trees.
 Cacao is the raw, unprocessed version of cocoa, making it the purest form of chocolate you can consume.
 It is often referred to as ceremonial grade cacao and offers a great source of antioxidants, iron, fiber, and magnesium.

 Raw cacao, cocoa, and dark chocolate potentially offer several health benefits due to their rich nutritional profile and antioxidant content (flavonoids) including:

 - Improved brain functions (mood and focus)